aryan-singh97/Spring-Mircroservices/README.md

 # Spring-Mircroservices
 Spring Microservices
-This is demo project featuring all the java micropservices with the examples
+This is demo project featuring all the java microservices with the example of a TO-DO app